Finally the arrived the small power supply for the LEDs (and the whole project):

 Contact fhtRoom1Window "Window [MAP(en.map):%s]" { fht="housecode=52FB;address=7B;datapoint=WINDOW" }

 The housecode in the example is the code of the FHT80B device itself.
-You can read it from the device, the code1 is the first part, the code2 is the second part, and you must convert your readings to hexadecimal.
+You can read it from the device, the code1 is the first part, the code2 is the second part, and you must convert your readings to hexadecimal.4.
+Now you have to insert the read values into your sitemap:

 Frame label="Heating"